Web-Media-Foundation/infrastructure/packages/ogg-polyfill/README.md

 - Lossless encoding is not supported.
 Typically, you can use the FLAC container to achieve the playback.
 Thus, we haven't seen a need to implement this feature.
 If you have such a requirement, please let us know!
-- Ogg files containing VBR Opus can be converted, but will not be playable even on Safari 17.
+- Ogg files containing VBR Opus can be converted to a legal CAF, but the result is unplayable even with Safari 17.
 Use CBR (not VBR, not CVBR) only.

 # Usage